2011 Stanley Cup Final

-The Canucks had home ice advantage in the Finals by winning the Presidents' Trophy as the team that finished with the best regular season record (117 points).
-They were also the first Canadian team to have home ice advantage in the Finals since the Montreal Canadiens had it for the 1993 Stanley Cup Final.
+The Canucks had home ice advantage in the Final by winning the Presidents' Trophy as the team that finished with the best regular season record (117 points).
+They were also the first Canadian team to have home ice advantage in the Final since the Montreal Canadiens had it in 1993.
 The Canucks were also the last Canadian team to reach the Finals until 2021.
 It was the furthest distance between two cities in NHL history for the Finals, at 4023 km, until 2024 and 2025 as both were between the Florida Panthers and Edmonton Oilers.

-On June 1, 2011, NHL commissioner Gary Bettman made an announcement that Colin Campbell would be stepping down as the league's head disciplinarian to be replaced by former player Brendan Shanahan, though Campbell would continue in his job as director of hockey operations.
-Mike Murphy, the NHL vice-president of hockey operations, had already been put in charge of disciplinary matters for the Finals, nonetheless there were concerns raised about Campbell's impartiality in handing out discipline since his son, Gregory, was an active player on the Bruins.

 The series began on June 1 and ended on June 15.
 The games varied widely between those played in Vancouver and those in Boston.
 Prior to game seven, the Bruins scored two goals in three games played in Vancouver (games one, two, and five), against 17 scored in three games at Boston (games three, four, and six).
 On the other hand, while he posted two 1–0 shutouts in Vancouver (games one and five), Canucks goaltender Roberto Luongo was replaced with the backup Cory Schneider twice in three games (games four and six) in Boston.
 The Bruins scored almost three times the number of total goals as the Canucks, (23–8 in the series), and scored as many goals in a single game (game three) as the Canucks did during the entire series, but the Canucks still won three games (games one, two, and five, respectively).
 The eight goals scored by Vancouver is the lowest number of goals scored by any team in a full seven-game series in NHL history.
 It was the fourth consecutive Stanley Cup Final in which the road team won the Stanley Cup.

+The Final marked the first time that two francophone Canadian head coaches, Claude Julien of Boston and Alain Vigneault of Vancouver had coached the opposing finalists.
+Both coaches also had nearly identical backgrounds.
+Both had grown up near Ottawa, both had played together with the Salt Lake Golden Eagles, both had coached the Hull Olympiques and Montreal Canadiens and both had won Coach of the Year honours.
+The two were friends, but that changed for the Final.
+According to Julien, "To be able to get through all that and meet in the final is great.
+But right now, that's where it ends."